binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## XI.
 Subsequent Remedial Measures

-**Rule 407** excludes relevant evidence to promote socially valuable activities or protect socially valuable relationships.
+**Rule 407** excludes relevant evidence in order to promote socially valuable activities or protect socially valuable relationships.
 These are (1) encouraging defendants to make repairs promptly without worrying about the effects of those repairs on pending litigation, and (2) protecting plaintiffs from prejudice that could arise from the jury interpreting subsequent remedial measures taken by the plaintiff as an admission of fault.

 When measures are taken that would have made an earlier injury or harm less likely to occur, evidence of the subsequent measures is